Our email policy allows us to fight spam, prevent abuse and provide fair and reliable web hosting to all Ecenica members.

 - You can send to up to 100 recipients per email.

 - Depending on your web hosting plan, you can send up to 800 emails per hour, per domain.
 This limit also applies to mailing lists and emails sent from your website.
 If you exceed this amount, your emails will not be sent and will be bounced-back to you.
 This limit does not apply if you use your ISP’s SMTP.
 Limits vary between 400 emails per hour for our entry hosting plans and 800 emails per hour for our higher plans.
+If you require higher sending limits then we recommend upgrading to one of our Cloud or Dedicated server packages

 - We do not limit the number of IMAP or POP3 checks you make per hour from a single IP address.